12traits/ingestion-api-specs/source/index.html.md

 # Push Virtual Purchases

-> Push information related to in-game virtual currency purchases made by each user.
+Push information related to in-game virtual currency purchases made by each user.
 Please note: If an item is bought by first converting real money to in-game money, it should appear in both purchases and virtual purchases.

+> Request

 ```shell
 curl -XPOST \